GoldenStack/overscore/README.md

 Since there's no way to get the length of the embedded bytes, `end` was added to make the string null-terminated.

+`bytes` has a size of however many bytes you provide to it.

 ## End